Sistrunk Procedure (Thyroglossal Duct Cyst)

 POSTOPERATIVE DIAGNOSIS: Same

-PROCEDURE PERFORMED: Sistrunk procedure: excision of thyroglossal duct cyst with central hyoid resection and tract ligation at foramen cecum
+PROCEDURE PERFORMED: Sistrunk procedure: excision of thyroglossal duct cyst with central hyoid resection and core excision of tongue base musculature to foramen cecum

 ATTENDING SURGEON: ***, MD/DO